The long winding road of a rock maverick

 Today, Epiphone makes Casinos just as they did at the Kalamazoo factory in 60s.
 "Our modern Casino is based on the best vintage models we could find," said Epiphone President Jim Rosenberg.
 "The only difference is that today, every Casino is consistently great--perfect neck, great sound, and great look, where as vintage models can be vary quite a bit."

-In 1961, the Casino was merely another instrument in a series of "Thinline" electrics first introduced in the late 50s that helped announce a new era for Epiphone after it became part of Gibson brands and moved to Kalamazoo, Michigan.
 The idea of a Thinline electric that had the look of an archtop was not that much of a departure for Epiphone since the company had established a stellar reputation (much to the annoyance of Gibson) as an excellent archtop builder.
 But where as most of the original Thinline series like the Sheraton and the 335 featured a mahogany center block on which the pickups were mounted the Casino held the distinction of being a true hollowbody.
 It was also less expensive than other Gibson Thinline models, which caught the attention of young rockers like Garry Tallent, future bassist of the E Street Band.

 "Epiphones were great guitars back then and affordable," recalled Tallent.
 "Even today, whenever I go to a guitar show, if I see an Epiphone electric or acoustic that's in great shape, I get it.
 They always sound perfect."